The Norman Conquest (1066)

 James II

-James II became a king after his brother Charles II.
-First he was the Prince of Wales and then the Duke of York (because he is the second son, he used the title Duke of York).
-New York was named after him.
-Between 1688 and 1689, there was a Glorious Revolution.
-The Bills Of Rights were introduced in 1689.
-It said that only a Protestant could become the king.
-This did not prevent the Jacobites trying to make the Catholic, James Stuart, king and supporting Bonny Prince Charlie.
-The Parliament gave the throne to a different king – William of Orange because James II escaped.
-But James II had a son – James Eduard.
-James Eduard and his son Body Prince Charlie wanted the throne back.
+James II became king after his brother Charles II.
+Initially the Prince of Wales and then the Duke of York (the title used for the second son), he was the namesake of New York.
+Between 1688 and 1689, the Glorious Revolution occurred, leading to the introduction of the Bills of Rights in 1689, which stipulated that only a Protestant could become king.
+This did not deter the Jacobites, who supported the Catholic James Stuart and his son, Bonnie Prince Charlie.
+Parliament granted the throne to William of Orange after James II escaped.
+James II had a son, James Edward, who sought to reclaim the throne.

-She was the granddaughter of the King George III.
-Her rule was the longest of any British king or queen, and happened at the same time as Britain’s greatest period of world power and industrial development.
+Queen Victoria, the granddaughter of King George III, reigned longer than any British monarch, coinciding with Britain’s peak world power and industrial growth.
 She married Prince Albert and had nine children.

-- She became a queen at the age of 18.
+- She became queen at the age of 18.

-- She spread her Empire to India, Canada, and New Zealand.
+- She expanded the Empire into India, Canada, and New Zealand.

-- Churchill was also an officer in the British Army, a non-academic historian, and a writer.
+- He was also an officer in the British Army, a historian, and a writer.

-- He led his country until the end of the war.
+- He led the country until the end of WWII.

-- His famous sentence “Nothing but blood, tears, toil and sweat”.
+- His famous quote: “Nothing but blood, tears, toil and sweat.”

-- He won the Nobel Prize in Literature in 1953 for his overall, lifetime body of work.
+- He won the Nobel Prize in Literature in 1953 for his lifetime body of work.

 Margaret Thatcher

-She introduced important changes to British economy.
-She is a British Conservative politician who became the first female prime minister of Britain and was one of the longest serving British prime ministers of the 20th century.
-After winning three general elections, she was forced to resign in 1991 by members of her own party.
-They criticized her attitude to the European Union.
-She was made life peer in 1992 and is still a well-known public figure.
+Margaret Thatcher, a Conservative politician, was the first female Prime Minister of Britain and one of the longest-serving PMs of the 20th century.
+After winning three general elections, she resigned in 1991 due to criticism of her European Union stance.
+Made a life peer in 1992, she remains a prominent public figure.

 - She was the first Prime Minister.

-- She reformed the trade unions, lowered taxes, and reduced inflation.
+- She reformed trade unions, lowered taxes, and reduced inflation.

-- On the othr hand, during her reign were high unemployment and civil conflicts.
+- Her tenure saw high unemployment and civil conflicts.

 - In 1982, she led Britain to victory in the Falklands War.